-Here, you’ll find all the information you need to know about Shell Eco-marathon.
+Here are five things you need to know about Shell Eco-marathon.

 5 things to know about Shell Eco-marathon

 The programme is designed for the world’s best and brightest science, technology, engineering and maths high school and university students to pit their wits against one another by designing the most energy-efficient vehicles they can.
-Brilliant minds from University and High Schools form teams to take part.
-The programme is designed to be a platform for those passionate about STEM to put their theories into action, with Challenger competitions for those getting started, all the way through to Regional and then World Championship competitions for more experienced teams.

 There are two vehicle classes in Shell Eco-marathon: Prototype and Urban Concept.